ctrlmaniac/sidebar/README.md

 ## Latest Release
 * **v2.0.0** (2016-07-21):
   * Improved options list.
-  * Fix multiple instances bug.
+  * Fix the multiple instances bug.
   * Add the ability to set custom functions to run when/after all the animations are triggered. [#21](https://github.com/simple-sidebar/simpler-sidebar/issues/21).
   * Add the ability to scroll the page when the sidebar is opened. [#16](https://github.com/simple-sidebar/simpler-sidebar/issues/16).
   * Add more detailed docs stored in the [doc](https://github.com/simple-sidebar/simpler-sidebar/doc) folder.